Zabu: Avengers

 Zabu is part of the resistance army when the Savage Land comes under attack by resource-stealing Skrulls disguised as S.H.I.E.L.D. agents.
 An array of Avengers help beat back this invasion, unaware of the Skrull involvement.

-During the Secret Invasion, Zabu was present when the Skrull ship landed in the Savage Land.
+During the "Secret Invasion" storyline, Zabu was present when the Skrull ship landed in the Savage Land.
 He helped Shanna and Ka-Zar battle the Skrulls, killing the Skrull pretending to be Jessica Jones.
 Tie-in issues at this point flashback to Zabu assisting his family in battling the murderous S.H.I.E.L.D. impostors.

 Zabu joined with other animal sidekicks to form the Pet Avengers.
 Mentally linked to each other by one of the Infinity Gems, they joined to fight Thanos.
 The gems were noted for increasing the intelligence of the animals.
 The mental link also includes President Obama's dog, Bo, an honorary member of the team.
 During the series, Zabu survives a confrontation with Devil Dinosaur and being swallowed by the monster Giganto.
 In another incident, Zabu and his fellow Pet Avengers travel to China to confront a small group of ancient dragons.
 This incident leads to them fighting the human Avengers.
 The confrontation ends well, earning Zabu and the others their own personal home-away-from-home on the grounds of the Avengers Mansion.

 Zabu becomes involved in the fight when a zombie infestation, caused by the infected alternate reality version of Deadpool, reaches his homeland.

 Zabu and the Pet Avengers become involved in a power struggle in the land of Asgard; this situation could lead to the end of all reality.

-Zabu and Ka-Zar later work for the Avengers as part of the 'Agents of Wakanda'.
-Ka-Zar's son Matthew has matured enough to join the family in defense of the Savage Land.
+During the "Empyre" storyline, Zabu and Ka-Zar later work for the Avengers as part of the Agents of Wakanda.
+Ka-Zar's son Matthew has matured enough to join the family in defense of the Savage Land against the Cotati.

+Powers and abilities

+Zabu possesses the natural abilities associated with saber-toothed cats like Smilodon.
+The character has razor sharp claws and teeth, heightened sense of smell, remarkable hearing, two sabre-teeth, night vision.
+Zabu ages at a slow rate as well.
+The character developed near human intelligence because of a mutation caused by radioactive mists.

+Reception

+Critical response

+Kevin Lee of Screen Rant included Zabu in their "10 Best From DC & Marvel" list, while Bradley Prom included him in their "10 Best Animal Characters Who Should Join The MCU" list.
+Darby Harn of CBR.com ranked Zabu 10th in their "10 Most Iconic Pets In Marvel Comics" list, while Kevin Shaffery ranked him 8th in their "15 Coolest Pets In Comic Books" list, and Michael Austin ranked him 10th in their "10 Most Powerful Animals In Marvel Comics" list.
+The A.V.
+Club ranked Zabu 21st in their "21 Top Superhero Pets" list.